As an Amazon Associate we earn from qualifying purchases.

 The Challenge with Carnitas

 - First, use a pressure cooker.
-Pressure cookers allow us to cook faster at higher heats.
+Pressure cookers allow me to cook faster at higher heats.

 - Second, make a lot of carnitas at once.
 This doesn’t really change the cooking time, and it gives you so much more fruit for your labor.
 There is also the reality that you can’t really buy pork shoulder in small pieces, so you should cook the entire piece at once.